Difference-in-Differences Designs: A Practitioner's Guide: 2 2 2x2 DiD designs

 Equation \eqref{eqn:2x2estimand} highlights what makes DiD so attractive.
 It is intuitive, it has very mild data requirements (just four means), it answers \textit{ex post} questions like ``what did the treatment do?'', and its identifying assumption can be stated precisely.

 Parallel trends makes DiD distinct from causal designs that are based on statistical independence between treatment and potential outcomes.
 In designs like randomized trials or instrumental variables, the conditions---mean equalities across groups, for instance---that identify counterfactuals are often a statistical \textit{consequence} of the randomness induced externally \citep{Heckman2000}.
-In contrast, parallel trends is just a convenient restriction on untreated potential outcome trends.
+In contrast, parallel trends is just a restriction on untreated potential outcome trends.
 It does not necessarily come from exogenous variation ``outside the model.''
-In fact, because treatment adoption is often chosen by economic actors or policymakers ``inside the model'', parallel trends need not hold automatically.
-For this reason, DiD analyses (correctly) devote significant attention to understanding whether parallel trends is plausible in a given application.
+In fact, because treatment adoption is often chosen by economic actors or policymakers ``inside the model,'' parallel trends need not hold.
+For this reason, DiD analyses (correctly) devote significant attention to evaluating parallel trends.